platonic-io/detsys-testkit/doc/performance.md

       you remove the element

   - garbage collection
-    + reuse memory to prevent GC and compactation (replies on fixed size datastructures?)
+    + reuse memory to prevent GC and compactation (relies on fixed size datastructures?)
-    + restart every day to clear the heap
+    + restart every day to clear the heap (they could do this because exchange wasn't operating 24/7)

   - makes pipelining, batching and sharding easy and clear where to apply